c0der-aryan/rock-paper-scissor-game/README.md

 # rock-paper-scissor-game
-Program for rock-paper-scissors game with the computer.
+Program for rock-paper-scissors game with the computer.<br>
+Thank you for reading  my code.